pvyver/pvyver.github.io/docs/_posts/2026-05-29-digital-sovereignty-europe-belgium.markdown

 The EU's Tech Sovereignty Package is not the beginning of this story — it is the point where years of court rulings, geopolitical wake-up calls, and regulatory evolution converged into enforceable law.
 The CLOUD Act problem that Schrems II exposed in 2020 is now a procurement criterion.
 The architectural sovereignty that security teams have been quietly arguing for is now a public-sector standard.
 And the gravity of those standards is already pulling the private sector in the same direction.

 The key insight running through this entire analysis is deceptively simple: **contracts cannot fix a legal jurisdiction problem — only architecture can**.
-Whether that means encrypting data with customer-managed keys in Azure, running workloads on Azure Local behind a Belgian sovereign cloud partner like Proximus NXT, or deploying Foundry Local AI models in a fully disconnected environment — the answer is always structural, never contractual.
+Whether that means encrypting data with customer-managed keys in Azure, running workloads on Azure Local behind a certified Belgian sovereign cloud partner, or deploying Foundry Local AI models in a fully disconnected environment — the answer is always structural, never contractual.

 Microsoft's response is instructive precisely because it is pragmatic rather than ideological.
 Rather than building a separate "sovereign cloud" silo, Microsoft has embedded a **continuum of sovereignty controls** into its existing platform — allowing organisations to calibrate posture workload by workload.
 EU Data Boundary for general business data; Azure Local for regulated or sensitive workloads; fully disconnected Sovereign Private Cloud for classified or mission-critical environments.
 That spectrum mirrors what every Belgian and European organisation actually needs: not a binary choice between hyperscaler convenience and total isolation, but a **risk-proportionate hybrid architecture** with clear governance at every tier.